KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/heir.md

 - The owner can claim funds at any time using [heirclaim](../customconsensus/heir.html#heirclaim)
 - Once `inactivitytime` period is reached, the heir can also claim funds using [heirclaim](../customconsensus/heir.html#heirclaim)
 - To retrieve the details of a particular funding plan, use [heirinfo](../customconsensus/heir.html#heirinfo)
-- To retrieve a list of all funding plans on the asset chain, use [heirlist](../customconsensus/heir.html#heirlist)
+- To retrieve a list of all funding plans on the Smart Chain, use [heirlist](../customconsensus/heir.html#heirlist)
 - To output Heir Antara addresses, use [heiraddress](../customconsensus/heir.html#heiraddress)

 <div style="margin-top: 1rem; margin-bottom: 1rem;">